Stipend, Scholarships, & Supplies

 CCC Brad Duncan Scholarship

-While in the program, Corpsmembers have the opportunity to earn multiple versions of the Brad Duncan Scholarship with a maximum of $7,000 total available to earn.
+While in the program, Corpsmembers have the opportunity to earn multiple versions of the Brad Duncan Scholarship.
+Program participants have the ability to qualify to use up to $7,000 in scholarship funds.

 How It Works

 The Brad Duncan Scholarship (BDS) funds must be sent directly to the school or program.
-Per the school or program’s internal policy, portions of the funds may be released to the student to cover course specific supplies, transportation, etc.
+Per the school or program’s internal policy, portions of the funds may be released to the student to cover costs of education, such as: course specific supplies, transportation, etc.

-Once Corpsmembers have earned each scholarship they receive an email with instructions for utilizing the scholarship.
-The scholarship will expire two years after leaving the CCC.
+Once Corpsmembers have qualified for each scholarship they receive an email with instructions for utilizing the scholarship.
+The scholarship will expire two years after separating from the CCC.

 Requirements